launchflow/launchflow/docs/src/app/page.md

 ## Core Concepts

-[Services](/docs/concepts/services) allow you to deploy websites, APIs, workflows, and other types of applications to your cloud account with minimal setup.
+[Services](/docs/concepts/services) allow you to deploy APIs, web apps, workflows, and other types of applications to your cloud account with minimal setup.
 All you need to provide is a Dockerfile, then LaunchFlow will take care of the rest.

 [Resources](/docs/concepts/resources) allow you to add databases, storage, task queues, and more to your application by simply importing them in your code.